k-krew/omen/README.md

 Curious about what's coming next?
 Check out our [Roadmap](ROADMAP.md) to see our plans for advanced target filtering, ChatOps integrations, and more!

-## Breaking Changes in v0.3.0

-Version 0.3.0 introduces a major architectural shift to an **opt-in sidecar model** for network chaos, replacing the old ephemeral containers approach.

-- **Namespace Opt-in Required:** You must explicitly label target namespaces with `chaos.kreicer.dev/enabled=true`.
-- **Sidecar Injection:** A mutating webhook now automatically injects the `omen-agent` sidecar into pods in enabled namespaces.
-- **Removed Flags:** The `ProtectedNamespaces` CLI flag and Helm value have been completely removed in favor of the new opt-in label system.

 ## Install via Helm

 ```bash